 Nicolas Comment, Laurie Dall’Ava and Victor Mazière, Alex Majoli

-French photographer and composer born in 1973, Nicolas Comment is a graduate of the Ecole Nationale des Beaux-Arts in Lyon (1997) and of the National School of Decorative Arts in Paris (1999).
-He published his first book of photographs in 2001 at Editions Filigranes, La desserte (The service) (text by André S. Labarthe), which were followed by 8 other books including the most recent, Reverb (Filigranes Editions / Polka gallery, 2017).
+French photographer and composer born in 1973, Nicolas Comment is a graduate of the Lyon National School of Fine Arts (1997) and of the National School of Decorative Arts in Paris (1999).
+He published his first artist’s book in 2001 at Editions Filigranes, La desserte (The service), which were followed by 8 other books including the most recent, Reverb (Filigranes Editions / Polka gallery, 2017).

 The photographic work of Nicolas Comment is represented by the Polka gallery in Paris.

-In addition to producing prints for a future exhibition, it will also be a question of exploiting the visual elements gathered during his residency as part of a photographic (and musical) projection intended to be represented in various collaborating places as well as to work on the future edition of a book-disk.
+In addition to producing prints for a future exhibition, he intended to also exploit the visual elements gathered during his residency as part of a photographic (and musical) projection intended to be represented in various collaborating places; and work on the edition of a book-disk, published in 2020 : Nicolas Comment & Yannick Haenel, Nouveau, Mediapop éditions.

 Born in 1982, Laurie Dall’Ava lives and works in France, in Toulouse.
-Graduated in 2011 from the National School of Photography in Arles, she continued her training at the « Centro de la imagen » of Limà.
-In 2013, she became a member of the Reflexions Masterclass, with Giorgia Fiorio and Gabriel Bauret, in Venice / Basel.
+Graduated in 2011 from the Arles National School of Photography, she continued her training at the « Centro de la imagen » in Limà, Peru.
+In 2013, she became a member of the Reflexions Masterclass, with Giorgia Fiorio and Gabriel Bauret, in Venice / Basel.3′

 In addition to numerous exhibitions since 2008, Laurie Dall’Ava has also contributed to several publications such as number 5 of the magazine Yet Magazine in 2014 or Qu’avez-vous fait de la photographie ?
 (What did you do with photography?) published by ENSP, Actes Sud, 2012.

 The project supported by the photography prize from the Fondation des Treilles links Laurie Dall’Ava’s photographic work to Victor Mazière’s writing.
-Begun last spring, this project involved several cycles of research, as well as several forms, while privileging at each step the relationship between the territory and the invisible, the in-between and the construction of imaginary mythological clues.
+This project has involved several cycles of research, as well as several forms, while privileging at each step the relationship between the territory and the invisible, the in-between and the construction of imaginary mythological clues.

 More recently, he worked for a project of the French Ministry of Culture entitled “BPS” (Bio-Position System) on the social transformation of the city.
 His project Libera me is a reflection on the human condition.